Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ---

 ![Illustration of combining vision and language modalities](/images/profile3.jpg){: .align-right width="300px" height = "400px"}
-I am a fourth-year student at the university of rochester, majoring in computer science.
+[The comtent here is underdevelopment： Notes 8/17.
+What is shown is not representing the final version] I am a fourth-year student at the University of Rochester, majoring in computer science and double in Business.

 My interests are in machine learning and computer vision, and mutideciplingary areas.

-I have a strong interest in machine learning and computer vision, and I am currently looking for a full-time position in MLE and preparing for the master's degree.
+I have a strong interest in Ai and related field and I am currently looking for a full-time position in MLE and preparing for the master's degree.

 # Engineering Experience